 “What’s the quickest way to Westminster Bridge?”

-In the Maps app on your Mac, click the Current Location button (or use the Touch Bar) to show your location on the map.
+In the Maps app on your Mac, click the Current Location button to show your location on the map.

-Note: If you see a message that Maps can’t use your current location, turn on Location Services for the Maps app.
+Note: If you see a message that Maps can’t use your current location, allow Maps to use your location.

-Click in the search field, then enter an address or other information (or tap a category in the Touch Bar, such as restaurants or shopping).
+Click in the search field, then enter an address or other information.
 For example:

 Junction (“High Street and Station Road”)